 Safety belt – You need to choose the swing with a safety belt – either a 5-point or 3-point harness.
 You can keep your baby safe and secure.
 Even in reclining swing, it is a must-have feature.

 Swing height – You can buy swings in various heights.
-If you are scared of the risk of falling, you can go with a recumbent swing which is close to the ground.
+If you are scared of the risk of falling, you can go with a recumbent swing that is close to the ground.

 Speed – Some swings come with more speed controls than others.
 If speed control matters, you can choose models that have more speed controls.

-Must be portable – If you are looking for a swing for traveling or going to someone’s house, you can find one which is easy to carry around.
+Must be portable – If you are looking for a swing for traveling or going to someone’s house, you can find one easy to carry around.
 Some swings can also fold up.

 Easy to clean – Whether your child has split up or diaper blow out, they can get swing dirty sometimes.
-So, you should buy a swing which has a cover to remove and wash it in the washing machine.
+It would help if you bought a swing with a cover to remove and wash it in the washing machine.

-Comfort – Your baby might be sitting in the swing for several times in a day.
+Comfort – Your baby might be sitting in the swing several times a day.
 So, she must be comfortable all day.
-Make sure the material is thick enough that they can sit on for a long time.
+Please make sure the material is thick enough that they can sit on for a long time.

 Seat position – Your child may love the reclining swing in the first several months, but they will no longer love it once they grow older.
-So, you need to consider the seat position.
+So, it would help if you considered the seat position.